-An architectural masterpiece, Daniel Libeskind’s spectacular structure has firmly established itself as one of Berlin’s most recognizable landmarks.
 The zinc-paneled building is truly innovative in the connection it creates between the museum's themes and its architecture.
-Libeskind has dubbed his design "Between the Lines,« a title which reflects the tensions of German-Jewish history.
+Libeskind has dubbed his design "Between the Lines", a title which reflects the tensions of German-Jewish history.
 Inscribed within the design of the building, this past takes shape along two lines charting various cultural connections and modes of thought: one is straight, but broken into many fragments; the other is winding and open-ended.
 The intersection of theses lines is marked by voids, empty spaces that cut through the entire museum.
 Rich in symbolism, the museum's architecture makes German-Jewish history palpable, raises numerous questions, and provokes reflection.

-Temporary exhibitions on cultural history, contemporary art installations, and special displays – these are a few of the ways in which the museum's special exhibitions draw on a broad range of themes to complement the permanent historical exhibition.
+Temporary exhibitions on cultural history, contemporary art installations, and special displays – these are a few of the ways in which the museum's special exhibitions draw on a broad range of themes.
+The new permanent exhibitions is set to open in 2019.